wwPDB/protein-modification-extension/Standardizing_protein_modifications.md

 ### Merging CCDs

-In some instances, a linked modification group is inconsistently used to describe a protein modification that should be handled as a peptide residue within the polypeptide sequence.
+In some instances, a linked modification group is inconsistently used to describe a PCM that should be handled as a peptide residue within the polypeptide sequence.
 For example, phosphoserine can be inconsistently described using two CCDs, serine (SER) and phosphate (PO4) rather than the phosphoserine CCD (SEP).
 This is because this is a 'Named protein modification' and so should be handled as a